 For the full list of the installments of the original series and the spin-off, see the Recap page.

 XIII provides examples of:

-- All There in the Manual: The backstories of most characters are revealed in The XIII Mystery: The Investigation.
+- All There in the Manual: The backstories of many characters are expanded upon in The XIII Mystery: The Investigation.

-- Banana Republic: The Costa Verde under the dictature of General Ortiz.
+- Banana Republic: The Costa Verde when it was ruled by General Ortiz.
+San Miguel, too.

-- Book Ends: The Last Round ends with the hero standing on the same beach he was found in the first album.
+- The Last Round ends with the hero standing on the same beach he was found in the first album.

 - Comic-Book Time: The series started as an uchronia in the 80's with many nods to the Kennedy era, The Vietnam War, CIA operations in South America and the Watergate scandal.
 In the Mayflower Day, it's suddenly set in modern day (the characters use Facebook, president Obama is refered,...) but the characters haven't aged.

 - Conspiracy Thriller: From The Day of The Black Sun to Full Red.
 Then again in Thirteen to One.